tshepang/blog/content/computing/easing switching between Git and Mercurial.rst

 I then decided to ease the pain my creating `a script`__ which checks which VCS system I'm on, and displays the relevant command.
-Here are the relevant aliases:
+Here are the relevant BASH aliases:

 .. code-block:: sh